uoft-lgcu/lgcu.ca/health.md

 Very annoyingly, the 'grace period' (i.e. the one month after the end of the policy year where you can still submit claims from that year) overlaps with the 'blackout' period.
 This complicates the process of submitting, because the system considers you 'inactive', even though you're submitting costs from a time when your plan was 'active'.
 For instance: A 2nd year PhD on September 5th is still able to get reimbursed for an expense incurred last month on August 10th (during her 1st year), but since she has not yet fulfilled the requirements to be on the top-up plan for her 2nd year, the insurer considers that plan 'inactive', and makes it harder to get reimbursed from it.

 You can still get reimbursed!
-The most reliable way seems to be: 1) Submit online through your UTGSU plan account, 2) Choose the option to 'coordinate' with your other plan, and 3) **Submit your claim 'manually'**[^1] if there is an option to do so.
+The most reliable way seems to be: 1) Submit online through your UTGSU plan account, 2) Choose the option to 'coordinate' with your other plan, and 3) **Submit your claim 'manually'**[^manualfootnote] if there is an option to do so.
 "Submitting the claim manually" means that when you submit a claim, and you select the type of service you're submitting, you need to choose the "Not Listed" option.
 For instance: if you were submitting a claim for physiotherapy, you would go under the heading "Professional Services", but instead of clicking "Physiotherapy Treatment" you need to choose "Professional Services - Not Listed".

-[1]: This is the insurer's name for it.
+[^manualfootnote]: This is the insurer's name for it.
 No idea why.

 The issue seems to be that while your plan is 'inactive', you need to include more documentation (i.e. all related receipts/referrals/prescriptions).
 But since you need to send the claim through your UTGSU plan (which is still 'active'), by default it will not give you the option of including the extra documentation.
 Choosing "Not Listed" prompts the system to ask for documentation.
 So this weird quirk doesn't apply for claims that always require documentation (e.g. Prescription Drugs).